-JEMI is the official scientific journal published by Nowy Sącz Business School – National-Louis University.
-JEMI ([e] ISSN 2299-7326, [p] ISSN 2299-7075) is an interdisciplinary, double blind-reviewed journal, emphasizing theoretical and empirical articles in entrepreneurship, management, innovation and related fields.
-The journal is published both in printed form and on-line at http://www.jemi.edu.pl.
+Journal of Entrepreneurship, Management and Innovation (JEMI) ([e] ISSN 2299-7326, [p] ISSN 2299-7075) is an interdisciplinary, double-blind peer-reviewed journal, emphasizing theoretical and empirical articles on entrepreneurship, management, and innovation.
+The journal is published in ELECTRONIC (online first) and PRINT (occasionally) formats.
+See our website: http://www.jemi.edu.pl.

 The Entrepreneurship area of the Journal

-The entrepreneurship area of the journal covers the three major topics: 1) venture creation and small business, 2) the impact of entrepreneurship on economic growth including local and regional development, and 3) entrepreneurial attitudes and motives.
 We invite original papers of theoretical and empirical nature, rooted in the disciplines of economics, management, sociology, political science, and psychology.
-The interdisciplinary research is encouraged to assure a comprehensive approach to the topics discussed and to advance both theory and practice.
+Interdisciplinary research is encouraged to assure a comprehensive approach to the topics discussed and to advance both theory and practice.
+The entrepreneurship area of the journal covers three major topics: venture creation and small business, the impact of entrepreneurship on economic growth including local and regional development, entrepreneurial attitudes, and motives.

 The Management area of the Journal

-The innovation area of the Journal's focus will emphasize a broad range of topics and approaches, including: 1) empirical studies in within-organization innovation management, from various perspectives (organizational behavior, psychology of creativity, organisational structures, styles of leadership and team-building strategies, promoting creativity among employees), 2) development, testing and application of heuristic methods of creative thinking in the context of management and entrepreneurship, with emphasis on translating creativity into result-oriented innovative business projects, 3) profiles of innovative products, structures and processes, aimed at improving management practice and providing inspiration for entrepreneurs, 4) comparative analyses of national, regional policy or sector issues, such as R&D trends, patents, citations etc., 5) theoretical work on economic, organizational and scientific aspects of innovation, encouraging the search for inspirations from various disciplines, including natural sciences, arts and humanities.
+The innovation area of the Journal's focus emphasizes a broad range of topics and approaches, including (but not limited to): comparative analyses of national and regional policy or sector issues, such as R&D trends, patents, citations, etc., empirical studies on within-organization innovation management, viewed from various perspectives (organizational behavior, psychology of creativity, organizational structures, styles of leadership and team-building strategies, promoting creativity among employees), development, testing, and application of heuristic methods of creative thinking in the context of management and entrepreneurship, with an emphasis on translating creativity into result-oriented innovative business projects, profiles of innovative products, structures, and processes, aimed at improving management practice and providing inspiration for entrepreneurs, theoretical work on economic, organizational, and scientific aspects of innovation, encouraging the search for inspiration from various disciplines, including natural sciences, the arts, and humanities.